TrainABA/segments/README.md

 # Overview
+The TrainABA Supervision Curriculum Series was published as a copyrighted book in 2015.
+Starting in 2018, it is being converted to a public license for non-commercial use.
+It is being developed as an open-source project, which anyone will be able to use, copy, modify, and distribute non-commercially.
+To download the current release, click on "Releases" in this repo.
+A more user-friendly version of this framework is anticipated in a major release for Fall 2019.

-A Moodle course, "TrainABA BCBA Independent Fieldwork Learning Management System (LMS)," for managing 1500 hours of supervision via 2-week curriculum.
+This repo contains a Moodle course, "TrainABA BCBA Independent Fieldwork Learning Management System (LMS)," for managing 1500 hours of supervision via 2-week curriculum.
 Free & open source software.
 Check for current releases, here on this Github page.

 Software code is licensed under GPL 3.0: https://www.gnu.org/licenses/gpl-3.0.en.html All educational materials licensed under Creative Commons 4.0-BY-SA-NC: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode